Written For ParentCircle Website new design update

 Comic books benefit not only your child's learning skills but also spark their imagination and language development.

-Many parents may consider their kids’ interest in reading children’s comics a waste of time and money.
+Many parents may consider their child's interest in reading children's comics a waste of time and money.
 However, recent studies suggest otherwise.
-The cognitive benefits of comics for kids are described in a study titled ‘The power of print reading: comics in the classroom’ done by Gabaron et al in the Journal of Cell Communication and Signaling (2017).
-According to the study, the printed type of comics rank slightly over the digital versions as they provide a better stimulatory learning experience.
-Other advantages of comics mentioned include sparking creativity, imagination and development of language skills.
+The cognitive benefits of comics for kids are described in a study titled 'The power of print reading: comics in the classroom' done by Gabaron et al in the Journal of Cell Communication and Signaling (2017).
+According to the study, the printed type of comics ranks slightly over the digital versions as they provide a better stimulatory learning experience.
+Other advantages of comics mentioned include sparking creativity, imagination, and development of language skills.

 Most children love reading comics.
 Often, their pester power to purchase a Tinkle Digest or Superman comic is so strong that parents don't know how to handle it.
 We can recall our own parents asking us, "What will you gain by reading comics?
 The entertainment lasts for a few minutes and then you cast them away forever - and often the best comics for kids are so expensive.
 Why don't you buy a book instead?"

 Carol L Tiley, a professor of Library and Information Science at Illinois, who conducted research on comics, has stated in an ANI report, "A lot of the criticism of comics comes from people who think that kids are just looking at the pictures and not putting them together with the words.
 But this holds good with picture books as well.
 Any book can be good or bad, to an extent.
 It's up to the reader's personality and intellect.
 And if you consider how the pictures and words work together in consonance to tell a story, you can make the case that comics are just as complex as any other kind of literature."